rodblg/Challenge-API-Go/README.md

 2. Generate the .env file with all your personal credentials
 3. You can run the gin API project inside the root directory with: `go run main.go`

-Inside your .env file you will have to generate your env variables like this:
+Inside your .env file you will have to generate your env variables like this and save it in the root directory:
 ```
 Sender="email@gmail.com"
 Password="email credentials"